tricognita/tricognita-frontend/README.md

 - **Shared libraries** (`lib/`) — typed building blocks: telemetry, plans, lifecycle, usage accounting, feedback, webhooks, notifications.
 - **Demo data** (`lib/demo-data.ts`) — synthetic dataset so local development works without real cloud credentials.
 - **Documentation** (`docs/`) — architecture, security, integration, and pricing documentation.
 Public-safe.

+### What the frontend repository contains

+This repository contains the complete frontend layer of Tricognita, including the user-facing dashboard built with Next.js, a Backend-for-Frontend (BFF) layer for secure API communication, middleware for authentication and RBAC enforcement, and shared libraries for core application logic.
+It also includes demo data for local development and public-safe documentation.

 ## What's NOT in this repository